shreyankbr/FakeBuster-DeepFake-Detection-System/README.md

 ## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.